jorgeorejas/transparency/README.md

-# This is my framework for a SaaS
+# Transparency

+Transparency is a boilerplate that helps you build your next SaaS product faster than ever before.

 ## What is this?

-This is a framework for a SaaS.
+This is a boilerplate for a SaaS.
 It is a collection of tools and best practices that I have found useful in building a SaaS.
-It is not a framework in the sense that it is a set of tools that you can use to build a SaaS.
-It is a framework in the sense that it is a set of tools that I have found useful in building a SaaS.

-This will allow to build a SaaS in a way that is easy to maintain and extend.
-It will also allow to build a SaaS in a way that is easy to test and deploy.
+Everything is open source and free to use.
+I hope that this will help you build your SaaS faster.

 ## Features